Share this:

 Vanessa Brantley-Newton

-In this charming picture book, the author shows that when Grandma Mimi visits, she always brings warm hugs, sweet treats, and her purse for her special granddaughter.
+In the charming picture book, the author shows when Grandma Mimi visits, warm hugs and sweet treats are brought for the special granddaughter.
+All carried in grandma’s purse.

 Cheryl Willis Hudson

-In this captivating volume, the author collects the writings and views of fifty of the foremost diverse children’s authors and illustrators to answer the question, “In this divisive world, what shall we tell our children?”
+In the captivating volume, the author collects the writings and views of the foremost diverse children’s authors and illustrators to answer the question, “In the divisive world, what shall we tell our children?”

 What were the Negro Leagues